ourlifeloop/marketing/src/cms/training-faqs/how-do-we-get-access-to-the-maintenance-feature-for-our-community.md

 ---
-question: How do we get access to the maintenance feature for our community?
+question: How do we get access to the Maintenance feature for our community?
 answer: "- To get access to the maintenance feature, reach out to your community LifeLoop Champion or your LifeLoop Customer Success Specialist. "
 isMobile: false